aswingopal43-hub/Data_Analytics/Final_Project/README.md

 ---

-## Purpose of the Project
+## Purpose
-This project is designed for **learning, football analytics exploration, and portfolio demonstration**.
+This project is created for **learning, football analytics exploration, and portfolio demonstration**.
-It shows how Python and data visualization can be used to analyze real-world football data and present insights in a clear and simple way.
+It shows how Python and data visualization can be used to analyze real football data and present insights in a simple and meaningful way.